At a national level, the multifamily asset class typically offers the most steady ROI for property investors.

 When searching properties on CIMLS, you must first enter a location for which you’d like to search.

 Once you’ve done that, you’ll be brought to a more elaborate search page, where you can add more filters, such as location filters, property type filters, and price.

 CIMLS offers roughly two dozen property types to search through, one of which is multi family properties.

 Catylist Multi Family Properties

-Catylist is another listings platform for a variety of different types of commercial properties, including retail, office, industrial, vacant land, multi family, and more.
+Catylist is another listings platform that includes a variety of different types of commercial properties, including retail, office, industrial, vacant land, multi family, and more.

-Catylist currently has listings in more than 40 markets across the entire U.S., and lets users filter by a number of filters, even within the multi family property type itself.
+The site currently has listings in more than 40 markets across the U.S., and lets users identify properties with a number of filters—even sub-categories of the multi family property type.

 That includes duplex/fourplex, government subsidized, high/mid/low-rise, mobile home park, senior living, and more.

 Like most of the other sites on this list, you can start your Brevitas search by selecting a property type and location, and use that as a basis to dive further into the market.

 What sets Brevitas apart from many other listings sites, however, is that they offer access to exclusive listings for $29 per month.